A Taste of Tradition

-Recipes for Scandinavian Christmas cookies are handed down from generation to generation.
-Recipes might vary between families and location, but timeless favorites exist, even overlapping national borders.
-Among the most popular cookies:
+Beloved recipes for Scandinavian Christmas cookies are handed down from generation to generation.
+Although recipes might vary between families and location, timeless favorites exist, and even overlap national borders.
+Read on to learn about traditional Scandinavian Christmas cookies and get favorite recipes to try.

 A Long History